griffithlab/rnabio.org/_posts/0003-04-02-DE_Visualization-DESeq2.md

 ```

 Instead of boiling all the gene count data for each sample down to a distance metric you can
-get a similar sense of the pattern by just visualizing all the genes at once
+get a similar sense of the pattern by just visualizing all the genes and their expression at once

 ```R